radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environments-overview/create-an-environment.md

 This guide provides an overview of the steps required to create a new environment in Cloud Manager.

-Important notes before getting started:
+Before getting started:

-- have your license key at hand
+- Have your license key at hand.
-- know your Cloud Manager version number
+- Know your Cloud Manager version number.
-- If you are importing a configuration file, ensure you have the correct file type saved and ready to go
+- If you are importing a configuration file, ensure you have the correct file type saved and ready to go.

 The new environment setup requires you to define the environment [type](#define-environment-type), [details](#define-environment-details), and provides an optional step to [upload a configuration file](#advanced-setup) from another environment.

-Quick linking to other docs.

 ## New environment set up